etaiklein/wandr/README.md

 * If using hot reloading, turn it off and turn it on again :)
 * Check the React Native packager log (the shell process started when you launch your application).
 If you see any errors, kill the process with `Ctrl+C` and start it again by running `react-native start` in your app's root directory.
 * If you have modified any native code or installed new dependencies from npm, kill the packager process and start the application again with `react-native run-{platform}` (or from Xcode/Android Studio).

-To learn how to structure your application and use the Redux application architecture, read the **[Architecture guide](docs/ARCHITECTURE.md)** for more details.

-## Deployment

-Read the **[Deployment guide](docs/DEPLOYMENT.md)** to learn how to deploy the application to test devices, app stores, and how to use Code Push to push updates to your users immediately.

 ## Contributing